TimBunk/ProjectInterface/README.md

 # ProjectInterface
 ProjectInterface is a school project.
-In this project we make us of the teensy3.2 and unity
+In this project we make us of the teensy3.2 and unity.

+Created by Tim Bunk and Mike de Groot.